ark-network/ark/website/blog/2023-12-14-liquidity-requirements/index.md

 #### Rational

-The ASP keeps records of onboarded and transferred amounts from previous rounds, and uses them to calculate the money velocity (MV) for the current round.
+The ASP keeps records of onboarded and transferred amounts from previous rounds, and uses them to calculate the Money Velocity (MV) for the current round.
 It then uses the MV to calculate the maximum amount that can be onboarded in the current round.

 If you've read this far, thank you!
 But now it's time for the bad news.